Meet Our Donors

 When asked why the Portland Art Museum is one of those fortunate beneficiaries, he quickly responded, "Well, that's easy.
 The Museum's scale and history; and the fact that it is always changing with new acquisitions and exhibitions.
 All of these things mean that there are many areas where my gift could be used, and that gift will benefit the whole community—forever."

 From the Museum's perspective, the Corgans are hardly "ordinary."
-Peggy has served as a volunteer at the Rental/Sales Gallery since 1968.
-Chuck followed her into volunteer work nine years ago following retirement.
-He assists with events and exhibition openings, as well as with the children's programs.
-After maintaining a dual/family membership for many years, they recently joined the Patron Society, using the option of a rollover from their IRA to do so.
+Peggy and Chuck have volunteered with the Museum for decades—Peggy with the Rental Sales Gallery and Chuck with events and children's programs.
+As longtime members of the Museum, Peggy and Chuck were able to use a charitable distribution from their IRA to maintain support of the Museum and decrease their taxable income.
 And they also made provisions for a future gift from their estate through their family trust—making them members of the Ella Hirsch Legacy Society.

 When Seattle resident Linda Green inherited her parents' estate in 2009, she was pleasantly surprised to learn that it was larger than expected.
 As the Greens' only child and a single woman with no heirs, Linda took the stewardship of her inheritance very seriously.
 She sought the advice of an estate planning attorney and created a living trust.
 More »